JJDIATCC Chingford

-Since I started doing tai chi I have kept an occasional journal recording my progress, talking about people I have met, and generally recording my observations and, some times, theories about the art.
+Since I started practising tai chi I have kept an occasional journal recording my progress, talking about people I have met, and generally noting my observations and, some times, theories about the art.

-Much of what I have written is private and much more is just rubbish.
+Much of what I have written is private and much more, I suspect, is just rubbish.
 Since I started this website I have been recording my observations on the site as well.
 These are just my observations.
 I am not claiming any great or profound insight.
-If any of of it helps you on your own tai chi journey I am pleased.
+If any of it helps you on your own tai chi journey I am pleased.
 If you just find what I have to say interesting that is enough.

 In tai chi we say that four ounces can move 1,000 pounds.